-If you are after some traditional-style souvenirs, consider getting one of the Japanese decorated candles from Hoshiban Decorated Candle Shop (ほしばん絵ろうそく店).
-Like some areas that receive heavy snow in Japan, Aizu also has traditional decorated candles.
-These candles make great souvenirs and don’t cost too much.
+If you are after some traditional-style souvenirs near Tsuruga Castle, consider getting one of the Japanese decorated candles from Hoshiban Decorated Candle Shop (ほしばん絵ろうそく店) in Nanukamachi.
+Like some areas in Japan that receive heavy snowfall, Aizu also has traditionally decorated candles.
+These candles make great souvenirs and don’t cost too much!
 In addition to the candles, which come in a wide variety of sizes and patterns, candlesticks are also on sale.
 At Hoshiban Decorated Candle Shop, you can even make your own decorated candle!

 Japanese Traditional Decorated Candles and Hoshiban Decorated Candle Shop

 Hoshiban Decorated Candle Shop was opened in 1772.
 In the Edo period, the owner made candles for the feudal lords of the Aizu Domain.
-The skills have been passed down generations and now the owner is the 9th generation.
-If you are lucky, you might witness the craftsmen showing off their skills (you might need to make a purchase to see)!
+The skills have since been passed down through generations, and now the owner is the ninth generation.
+If you are lucky, you might witness the craftsmen showing off their skills (you might need to make a purchase to see, though)!

 The traditional candles are made from vegetable wax, Japanese washi paper, and dried grass for the core.
-Thus, you won’t be adversely affected by using the candle as you enjoy the atmosphere created by the soft light.
+Thus, your health won’t be adversely affected by using the candle as you enjoy the atmosphere created by the soft light.

 Decorated Candle Workshop at Hoshiban Decorated Candle Shop

 Hoshiban Decorated Candle Shop has a workshop space dedicated to visitors for candle painting.
-You will get two candles out of the workshop.
+You will have two candles by the end of the workshop.
 One is the final product from the shop, and the other is for you to paint.

 If you are interested in making your own decorated candles, make a reservation by calling +81-242-27-1873.
-Note that the staff isn’t English proficient.
+Note that the staff are not proficient in English.
 If you don’t speak Japanese, ask your hotel’s reception staff to make the booking for you.

 On the day, you can rely on one of the Translation Apps to communicate.

-- A booking a day before is required for a reservation for up to five people.
+- A booking made a day in advance is required for reservations for up to five people.

-- A booking 2 days before is required to reserve six or more people.
+- A booking of two days’ notice is required to reserve six or more people.

 - The workshop can be held from 9 am to 3:30 pm.